Kajabi Review Top Highlights

 Let’s be honest…we don’t know each other, and you’re probably not totally sure if, or why, you should trust my opinions about Kajabi.
 That’s perfectly understandable, so let me address that.

 For this particular review, you’re in good hands because a few years ago I used Kajabi in my own business.
 (That’s me over there to the right, trying to look like I often hang out on blue stairs.)

 I had an online course about technology for building online course platforms (I know, I know…that’s so meta), and like you, I went through a long research process, wondering what online course software would be best to use.
 I ended up choosing Kajabi for my course, and I was thankful I did.

 That’s all simply to say that I know it well and have had a chance to test it over multiple years with real customers in an actual business environment, as opposed to me just testing it without having real customers using it.

 And that?
 Means that I’m in a good position to give you a thorough Kajabi review…one that will hopefully help make your own research process much faster and easier than mine was.

-Also, I’ve built and run four online businesses over the last decade, and in each case, I did all the research, testing, and assembly of the tech systems that ran each business.
+Also, I’ve built and run four online businesses over the last 11 years, and in each case, I did all the research, testing, and assembly of the tech systems that ran each business.